-COMM 110: Oral Communication Skills (3) [Old code GEC 103]
+COMM 110: Oral Communication Skills (3)

 This course provides the skills needed to prepare and deliver informative and persuasive speeches.
 Students will focus on adapting communication styles and content to diverse speakers and audiences.
 This course emphasizes how to compose meaningful and coherent messages; conduct research; and develop effective presentation skills.
 Students will be required to deliver several oral presentations in front of the class during the semester.